 Once you are familiar with them, then it will be easier to be confident about identifying deer tracks.
 As well as looking for footprints, you may also spot traces of hair.

 If you are good at art or photography it can be a great way of capturing the tracks you find.
 But to capture the 3-d image, one of the best ways can be to make a plaster cast.
-You can carry a bag of powder with you and add water to mix into a paste.
+You can carry a bag of powder and a water bottle with you, and add water to the powder to mix into a paste.
 A strip of cardboard and a paperclip to form it into a ring allows you to set the ring around the track, ready to pour the liquid plaster in.
 Once the plaster has set, you can lift it away from the ground, then when convenient you can wipe off any traces of mud.
 You can keep the case as it is, as a relief, or as shown, you can apply a thin layer of grease and then add a fresh layer of plaster to make 'a cast of a cast'.